 What’s this mean for you?
 It means you can transition your users’ home directories from the U:\ or P:\ or H:\ or whatever letter you’ve given them to cloud-based, scalable, open-ended storage that can be accessed from anywhere your organization sees fit, and protected from the entire gamut of crypto-locker and ransomware crap on the internet.

 And, as Great Power require frequently bestows Great Responsibility, OneDrive and Office 365 are no different.
 Frequently, organizations are tasked with controlling access to the data, restricting the types of data that can be stored, securing the data, and restoring or recovering it when necessary.
-This set of guidelines, assembled largely by my peer Kass Bottini, has a lot of great material to help you establish some solid guidelines for implementing OneDrive in your organization.
+This set of guidelines that I’ve put together with my peer Kass Bottini, has a lot of great material to help you establish some solid guidelines for implementing OneDrive in your organization.

 - OneDrive for Business Baseline Policies Disclaimer